• Skip to primary navigation

 Mixing cookie dough in a bowl.

-3. Last, pour in your sprinkles and white chocolate chips and stir to incorporate.
+3. Add your mix-ins (white chocolate chips and sprinkles) and gently stir to combine.

 Scooping dough onto a baking sheet.